Learn the YINI Config Format

 Strings (always quoted):

-'hello',"world", or"C:\Users\john"👉 Strings are raw by default — no escape sequences are interpreted.
+'hello'or"world".
+(Either single or double quotes.)file = "C:\Users\john" // Backslashes work without escaping👉 Strings are raw by default — no escape sequences are interpreted.

-Backslashes (\), slashes (/), and even\nare treated as normal text. -
+Backslashes (\), slashes (/), and even\nare treated as normal text.👉 If you need escape sequences (such as

 Numbers: